-Typically at the start of many mining studies, the team members receive a matrix of responsibilities.
-This table shows which people or groups are responsible for the different aspects of the study, i.e. who is responsible for geology, for mine design, for process design, infrastructure, etc. This is great tool and a necessity in making sure that everyone knows what they are supposed to do.
-However it doesn’t really tell them “how” they need to do it.
-How is their deliverable to be structured?
-How is it to be developed?
+Normally at the start of a mining study, the team members receive a matrix of responsibilities.
+This table shows which people (or groups) are responsible for different aspects of the study, i.e. who is responsible for geology, for mine design, for process design, infrastructure, etc. This is great tool and a necessity in making sure that everyone knows what they are supposed to do.

-What often gets forgotten in the early stage studies is providing the team members a Work Breakdown Structure (“WBS”).
-I consider the WBS an equally important component as the responsibility matrix and the two should always be provided together.
+What often gets forgotten in early stage studies is providing the team members a Work Breakdown Structure (“WBS”).
+I consider the WBS an equally important component as the responsibility matrix and both should always be provided.

 The WBS can provide the following information to the team:

-It assigns the costing responsibility to specific people or group so they know what they must deliver.
+It assigns the costing responsibility to specific people or group so each know what must be delivered.

-It provides a consistent format for how to develop and report the capital costs (and operating costs).
+It provides a consistent format for developing and reporting the capital costs (and operating costs).

-It helps to ensure that no costs get omitted and that no costs get double counted.
+It helps ensure that no cost components get omitted and no costs get double counted.

-It provides the cashflow modeller with a format to help import the total capital cost estimate into the cashflow model.
+It provides the cashflow modeler with a clean format to import the capital cost into the cashflow model.